LtSRvan/WD-14-TF-Tagger/README.md

 ### --batch_size
 The higher the faster but also it will use more VRAM.
 By default it's set to 32 (with that it uses 8.8GB of VRAM)

-### --add_keyword
+### --add_initial_keyword and --add_final_keyword
-~~If you want to use the tag format used in [MF-Bofuri](https://huggingface.co/MyneFactory/MF-Bofuri) use this.
-It will append the keyword at the beggining of the text.
-Keep in mind that to use it this way, you must have your dataset well organized by characters/artists/style so that it does not 'contaminate' other images that do not require that specific addition.~~ To be re-implemented alongside with the auto-download option
+If you want to use the tag format used in [MF-Bofuri](https://huggingface.co/MyneFactory/MF-Bofuri) use this.
+It will append the keyword at the beggining or the end of the text.
+Keep in mind that to use it this way, you must have your dataset well organized by characters/artists/style so that it does not 'contaminate' other images that do not require that specific addition.
+If the prediction detects a specific character is going to also be on the results, it will be interesting to see how that affects training (BoSally + Sally).
+If you don't want that remove the {character_tags}, from lines **181**, **183** and **185**

 ## Examples of **general_score**, **character_score** and **add_keyword**